-Table 1 Average annual life expectancy changes by decade, arranged by average gain in 2010s.
-(Lowest at top.)
-Source: Human Mortality Database

 Change in life expectancy, UK and UK constituent nations

 Table 2 and Figure 1 show the average annual change in life expectancy in the UK and constituent nations by sex and decade.
 For the UK as a whole, and all constituent nations except Northern Ireland, the 2000s saw faster rates of improvement in life expectancy than the 1980s and 1990s.
 Rates of improvement in the UK as a whole have been higher each decade for males than for females, including in the 2010s, with annual gains of 0.31 years/year for males in the 2000s, compared with 0.24 years/year for females.
 For the UK and all constituent nations, rates of annual improvement were lower in the 2010s than any of the three previous decades, and lower still for females than males.

+Table 2 Average annual change in life expectancy by sex and decade, UK and constituent nations.
+(Source: ONS)